Pi-Squared-Inc/proof-checker-public/Performance.md

 # Experiments and Evaluation of ZK Backends

-This document outlines our experiments and evaluation of various ZK backends.
+This document outlines our experiments and evaluation of various Zero Knowledge (ZK) backends.

-## Benchmark Set Description

 Our evaluation uses two benchmark sets: Direct Implementation and Proofs of Proofs.

 ### Direct Implementation